 You may be able to increase your VA Disability Benefits if your conditions have worsened.

 If your mental and physical conditions have become worse since you were rated, you may want to increase your VA Disability rating.
 You will have to apply to increase VA Disability Benefits.
 You are going to have to show the Veterans Administration how your mental and physical impairments have worsened since your last rating decision.

 This is common; many veterans must apply to increase their VA Disability rating.
 Most medical conditions do worsen over time and the Veterans Administration recognizes that.
 You will need medical evidence to help prove why you are entitled to an increase.
 If you are not treating with a medical professional for your disabilities, we highly suggest you start now.
 Providing medical documentation is the best way to obtain your full VA Disability Benefits.

 Find out how to get your full VA Disability Benefits free.

 Not sure how to get your full VA Disability Benefits?
 Woods & Woods veteran benefits lawyers can help.
 We offer free VA Disability claim evaluations to all veterans and their family members.
 We want you to understand what your legal options are and how to get your full VA Disability Benefits that you are owed.

-Since 1985, Woods & Woods has helped injured and disabled people.
+Since 1985, Woods & Woods VA certified disability attorneys have helped injured and disabled people.
 Our VA Disability lawyers have represented thousands of disabled veterans.
 We know this is a tough time in your life and we are here to help.